vmware-archive/operator-builder/README.md

 That's it!
 You have a working operator without manually writing a single line of code.
-If you'd like to make any changes to your workload's API, you'll find the code in the `api` directory.
+If you'd like to make any changes to your workload's API, you'll find the code in the `apis` directory.
 The controller's source code is in `controllers` directory.
 And the companion CLI code is in `cmd`.

 Don't forget to clean up.
 Remove the controller, CRD and the workload's